Girl in Rome cartoon

 Best cities to learn Italian

-For those wondering which are the best cities to learn Italian, here is a post that addresses the matter.
+Are you wondering which are the best cities to learn Italian?
+This post is for you!
 We will suggest a few options and give insights into the cities.

 Italy may be the obvious choice for many.
-But to be fair, Italian is heavily spoken in some parts of Switzerland (the Ticino region) and somewhat in Malta.
+But to be fair, Italian is widely spoken in some parts of Switzerland (the Ticino region) and somewhat in Malta.
+Going to any of their cities will give you first-hand experiences with locals speaking Italian.

-However, all the cities we will suggest in this post are Italian cities.
-We believe they give you more opportunities to enrichen your understanding of the language.
+However, the cities we will suggest in this post are Italian cities.
+We think they will help you learn the language better.

 We may start by addressing a negative comment you may have heard about Milan.
 People usually say it is cold and grey.
 And we admit it has fewer tourist attractions and more skyscrapers.
 And being a northern city means you should expect cold winters and less daylight.